ShetlandJ/jsRecordStore/instructions.md

 ## Part B

-- Create a method that reports the financial situation of the Store, showing the balance and value of inventory.
 - Create a method that allows the store to view all Records of a given Genre.

 ## Part C